 7 tips to be a more conscious traveler

-Thinking of exploring the world by yourself or already doing it?
-Enjoy your journey even more by learning some tips that will help you become a more conscious, down-to-earth traveler.
+Thinking about exploring the world by yourself or already doing it?
+Enjoy your journey even more by learning some tips that will help you become a more conscious traveler.

 When it comes to travel, we all do it for different reasons.